C0PEP0D/otto/README.md

 the source location.

-The physical intuition behind this strategy is, quoting the authors, that ``information accumulates faster close to the source because cues arrive at a higher rate, hence tracking the maximum rate of information acquisition will guide the searcher to the source much like concentration gradients in chemotaxis''.
+The physical intuition behind this strategy is, quoting the authors, that "information accumulates faster close to the source because cues arrive at a higher rate, hence tracking the maximum rate of information acquisition will guide the searcher to the source much like concentration gradients in chemotaxis".

 Infotaxis is far superior to all naive strategies, such as going to the more likely source location.
 Yet it is known to be suboptimal.